 During the next quarter at school, I was being adjusted 3-4 times a week, normally both C1 and C2.
 The adjustments were not holding.

-Within a few weeks of the seminar, after I had been entrained by Dr. Lumb, and had been receiving entrainments weekly at club, I noticed the vertigo had disappeared.
+Within a few weeks of the seminar after my first tonal entrainment, I noticed the vertigo had disappeared.
 My sympathetic reaction to tall hills and driving has been dissapating over the past few months, the digestive issues have been resolved, and as my body continues to experience reorganizational healing, my clarity and memory continue to strengthen.